splunk/docker-splunk-legacy/universalforwarder/README.md

 - `/var/lib/docker/containers`: By default, the Docker host only exposes read access to the root user.
 Read access to the volume could be changed for any users that start the Splunk process.
 - `/var/run/docker.sock` - Requires access to the [Docker Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api/) to collect information such as docker stats, tops, events, and inspect.

-Overriding the SPLUNK_USER envrionment variable to an authorized user (such as "root") gives you the required access to the mount points that the Docker app needs to analyze the collected Docker information.
+Overriding the SPLUNK_USER environment variable to an authorized user (such as "root") gives you the required access to the mount points that the Docker app needs to analyze the collected Docker information.

 ## Troubleshoot upgrade problems with docker-compose